Rutherford Direct Membership Plan

 In the planning and delivery of our services, it is necessary for us, and the companies who administer the membership plan on our behalf, to process special category data in order to administer your membership claims.

-‘Processing is necessary for the purposes of preventive or occupational medicine, for the assessment of the working capacity of the employee, medical diagnosis, the provision of health or social care or treatment or the management of health or social care systems and services on the basis of Union or Member State law or pursuant to contract with a health professional and subject to the conditions and safeguards referred to in paragraph 3.’
+‘Processing is necessary for the purposes of preventive or occupational medicine, for the assessment of the working capacity of the employee, medical diagnosis, the provision of health or social care or treatment or the management of health or social care systems and services on the basis of domestic law or pursuant to contract with a health professional and subject to the conditions and safeguards referred to in paragraph 3’.

 The lawful purpose we would reply on for special category data in these circumstances is as follows:

-‘Processing is necessary for the establishment, exercise or defence of legal claims or whenever courts are acting in their judicial capacity.’
+‘Processing is necessary for the establishment, exercise or defense of legal claims or whenever courts are acting in their judicial capacity.’